DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ### 5.8 Sensor placement

 Setting up the CAM first requires locating sensors.
 When deciding on sensor location, be aware that the sensor response is slow compared to conventional sensors.
 Allowing for 500mSec delay, which at 100kph equates to 150mm of travel(in HO), may influence sensor placement.
 Best performance is obtained if the sensors are not within 20 rows/columns of an image edge.
-Remember to save to EPROM with the‘e’ command once satisfied.Virtual sensor location can be set up in several ways.
-Option D is preferred.
+Remember to save to EPROM with the '**e**' command once satisfied.
+Virtual sensor location can be set up in several ways.
+Option d. is preferred.

 **a.** &nbsp; Automatic loading from EPROM on bootup.
-This is only applicable after an initial sensor set has been established and command'e' used to save them to EPROM.
+This is only applicable after an initial sensor set has been established and command '**e**' used to save them to EPROM.

-**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.Issue an's%%' command(e.g.s00 for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
-Remove the LED, restore lighting, and perform an‘r%%’ for new reference images.
+**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.
+Issue an 's%%' command (e.g. **s00** for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
+Remove the LED, restore lighting, and perform an '**r%%**' for new reference images.

-**c.** &nbsp; Issue a ‘**k%%,rrr,xxx**’ command to place sensor%% at CAM pixel position xxx(column) and row rrr(y).
+**c.** &nbsp; Issue a '**k%%,rrr,xxx**' command to place _sensor[%%]_ at CAM pixel position xxx(column) and row rrr(y).
 This method is most useful for "tweaking" coordinates if you want to adjust the result of the LED method(the CAM has 240 rows/lines of 320 pixels each, numbered from 0).
-Use the‘**i%%**’ command for status of sensor.NOTE: Use ‘**k**' to set up test sensors initially, but delay setting final positions until Processing 4 installed and enhanced ‘**k**’ and ‘**a**’ available.
-The alternate advanced‘a’ command does 3 commands in one(i.e. k, a & r).
+Use the '**i%%**' command for status of sensor.NOTE: Use '**k**' to set up test sensors initially, but delay setting final positions until Processing 4 installed and enhanced '**k**' and '**a**' available.
+The alternate advanced '**a**' command does 3 commands in one (i.e. k, a & r).

-**d.** &nbsp; Running Processing 4, an image can be downloaded, a bsNo. nominated by typing k%% (or a%%) and the mouse click on the image appends coordinates to k%%.
-Press Enter if the command is complete and correct.Similarly, the enhanced version of'a%%' sets position, enables, and records a reference all in one command.
+**d.** &nbsp; Running Processing 4, an image can be downloaded, a bsNo. nominated by typing **k%%** (or **a%%**) and the mouse click on the image appends coordinates to **k%%**.
+Press Enter if the command is complete and correct.
+Similarly, the enhanced version of '**a%%**' sets position, enables, and records a reference all in one command.

 ### 5.9 Sensor status and save

-Once a sensor has been located, the'p$' command can show/tabulate all defined positions up to bank$.
+Once a sensor has been located, the '**p$**' command can show/tabulate all defined positions up to bank$.
 To enable a sensor use the '**a%%**' command.
 This will enable AND record a new reference image for the sensor.
-It will then be included in the screen “data dump”.
-Only “enable” sensors when UN-occupied, or do an **r%%** later when the sensor is empty.
+It will then be included in the screen "data dump".
+Only "enable" sensors when UN-occupied, or do an '**r%%**' later when the sensor is empty.
 Also, remember to do an '**e**' command when you want to save positions in EPROM for next time.

 ### 5.10 Set a Sensor Threshold

-A threshold needs to be set to define the level of difference in image required to register a sensor trip or “Occupation”.
+A threshold needs to be set to define the level of difference in image required to register a sensor trip or "Occupation".
 This typically ranges from 40 to 60.
-Try ‘**t45**’ for starters.
-Some fluctuating lighting and electrical “noise” needs to be tolerated, but a higher threshold reduces sensor sensitivity for dark-on-dark contrast in particular.
-If there are “noise” trips, adjust the threshold or min2trip a little higher.
+Try '**t45**' for starters.
+Some fluctuating lighting and electrical "noise" needs to be tolerated, but a higher threshold reduces sensor sensitivity for dark-on-dark contrast in particular.
+If there are "noise" trips, adjust the _threshold_ or _min2trip_ a little higher.
 See **APPENDIX B** for more.

 ### 5.11 Limit printout to manageable range

-It is desirable to set (using 'm') a *maxSensors* parameter (e.g. 030) to limit diagnostic printouts to a manageable screen width, and especially important to set the *min2flip* parameter which helps filter out noise trips.
+It is desirable to set (using '**m**') a *maxSensors* parameter (e.g. 030) to limit diagnostic printouts to a manageable screen width, and especially important to set the *min2flip* parameter which helps filter out noise trips.
 However *min2flip* slows the response to valid trips by 100mSec (frame rate) per extra count.
 Suggest settings of 2(default) or 3. e.g.'m3,30' say.
 Note: *maxSensors* (pulled from EPROM) limits the following....

-**a.** the data stream for console/monitor, limited to enabled sensors below maxSensors(and above minSensors)
+**a.** the data stream for monitor, limited to enabled sensors below _maxSensors_ (and above _minSensors_)

-**b.** histogram printout, to enabled sensors below maxSensors(see statistics command‘&’)
+**b.** histogram printout, to enabled sensors below _maxSensors_ (see statistics command '**&**')

-**c.** the boxlt() sensor boxes seen on Processing 4 images, for enabled sensors below maxSensors
+**c.** the _boxlt()_ sensor boxes seen on Processing images, for enabled sensors below _maxSensors_

-**d.** i2c buffer data for't' record, to bsn's below maxSensors(and above minSensors)(sent to Command Station)The cmd't' acts as a flag to prepare a packet of i2c data that the CS can reconstitute as per the USB ASCII data stream.
+**d.** i2c buffer data for '**t**' record, to bsn's below _maxSensors_ (and above _minSensors_)(sent to Command Station) The cmd '**t**' acts as a flag to prepare a packet of i2c data that the CS can reconstitute as per the USB ASCII data stream.

 ### 5.12 LED bank trip indicator & EPROM

-If you want a LED bank occupancy indicator on the CAM, use the '**n$**' command to cause a bank occupied LED to show (default Bank 2). *nLED, min2flip, maxSensors* and *threshold* can be saved to EPROM, along with sensor positions and twins(see **15.** below) with the '**e**' command. *minSensors* is not currently saved in EPROM (set by'n')
+If you want a LED bank occupancy indicator on the CAM, use the '**n$**' command to cause a bank occupied LED to show (default Bank 2). *nLED, min2flip, maxSensors* and *threshold* can be saved to EPROM, along with sensor positions and twins (see **5.15** below) with the '**e**' command. *minSensors* is not currently saved in EPROM (set by'**n**')

 ### 5.13 Sensor reference image refreshing

 Although sensor enabling (**a**) causes an immediate reference capture, it may be necessary to occasionally do a fresh reference capture for all sensors (make sure they are unoccupied!) by using the '**r00**' command.
-Individual sensor references can be refreshed using ‘**r%%**’.
-The results of a refresh can be seen in the scrolling “data dumps” of enabled sensors, their “difference scores” (32-99), and their perceived occupancy state.
-The sensor 00 is constantly averaged and refreshed every 6.4 seconds.
+Individual sensor references can be refreshed using '**r%%**'.
+The results of a refresh can be seen in the scrolling "data dumps" of enabled sensors, their "difference scores" (32-99), and their perceived occupancy state.
+The sensor S00 is constantly averaged and refreshed every 6.4 seconds.
 Furthermore, there is an automatic refresh process that cycles through enabled sensors and regularly averages 32 consecutive sample images.
 If the sensor remains unoccupied, it updates the reference, compensating for slow lighting changes.
-This is SUSpended initially(after Reset) until an'**r%%**' command is issued by the user, after which "SUS" will disappear from the output data.
+This is SUSpended initially (after Reset) until an '**r%%**' command is issued by the user, after which "SUS" will disappear from the output data.
 The latest version of sensorCAM ASSUMES the sensors are all empty, and automatically ends SUSpend mode early.

 ### 5.14 Scrolling data interpretation

 The scrolling data dump displays “SUS” (suspend) if auto updates are off.
 It also displays *threshold*(T), *min2trip*(M), the bank assigned to the on-board LED (N), S00 reference diff. score, as well as the S00 reference brightness(R) and its current actual brightness(A) and other enabled sensors.
 ‘A’ is the Actual latest sum of the 48 bytes of a sensor image (max 3024) and should be between 1200 and 2500 ideally.
 Following a reference refresh (**r**), for an unoccupied image, the (noisy) diff scores should be 32-37.
 If references are being updated, a note will appear at the right hand side of the data dump in the form of “**Ref 0%%**” to indicate that a new reference for an UNOCCUPIED sensor has occurred.
 This dump allows for performance monitoring during commissioning.
-:**oo46##** indicates tripped sensor (## = occupied) sensor are shown by default with a central diff score (32-99).
+:**oo46##** indicates tripped sensor (## = **occupied**) sensor are shown by default with a central diff score (32-99).
-:**?-46-?** indicate an above threshold image potentially occupied (waiting for *min2trip*).
+:**?-46-?** indicate an above threshold image **potentially occupied** (waiting for *min2trip*).
-:**oo47?T** indicates suspected occupied but no confirmation from Twin (see **5.15**).
+:**oo47?T** indicates **suspected occupied** but no confirmation from Twin (see **5.15**).

-Using the '**@##**' command, the '#' "tripped" indicator can be changed to any ASCII character(01-127).
+Using the '**@##**' command, the "#" "tripped" indicator (35) can be changed to any ASCII character (01-127).
 For recent versions of Arduino IDE monitor, '**@**' or '**@12**' command gives a particularly wide BOLD "spade" occupied character that is easier to spot (don't use **@** or **@12** if it doesn't produce the "spade" as it will misalign columns.
 Try @11 instead.).

 ### 5.15 Second opinions (Twin)